WiLLiaM-noD/Personal-Website/README.md

 ![Image of Personal-Website](https://github.com/WiLLiaM-noD/Personal-Website/blob/master/web%20screenshot/Screenshot_1.png)

 ## Your Speciality / What are you good at?
+Tell everyone what are you good at or things that you're interested to.
 ![Image of Personal-Website](https://github.com/WiLLiaM-noD/Personal-Website/blob/master/web%20screenshot/Screenshot_2.png)

 ## Your clients or company
+Show your clients or company you have been work for.
 ![Image of Personal-Website](https://github.com/WiLLiaM-noD/Personal-Website/blob/master/web%20screenshot/Screenshot_3.png)

 ## List of your completed projects